StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 === "RPM"

-    1. Start the Service

-        - *Start the Cassandra service by running:*
+    1. Start the Cassandra service by running:

         !!!
 Example ""
             ```bash